STUDENTS ON STRIKE

 "This was after Botha had enrolled more students than the faculties can cope with."

-He said according to policy the campus should have admitted 530 students in the faculties of civil and mechanical engineering, but instead enrolled 695.
+He said according to policy the campus should have admitted 530 students to the faculties of civil and mechanical engineering, but instead enrolled 695.

-"This led to lecture rooms being congested and some students being forced to use their laps as desks and sitting on broken chairs during exams," he said.
+"This led to lecture rooms being congested and some students being forced to use their thighs as desks and sitting on broken chairs during exams," he said.

-"We will not back down on our demands for Botha and her lieutenants to leave the campus," Letswalo said.
+"We will not back down on our demands for Botha and her lieutenants to leave the campus."

 Last year the same campus was hit by student protests over the same issues for two weeks.